Thunder in Paradise

-Thunder in Paradise is an American action-adventure television series from the creators of Baywatch, which stars Hulk Hogan, Chris Lemmon, and Carol Alt.
-This first-run syndicated TV series originally premiered as a direct-to-video feature film in September 1993, then ran for one season from March 25 until November 27, 1994, before being cancelled.
+Thunder in Paradise is an American action-adventure TV series from the creators of Baywatch, which stars Hulk Hogan, Chris Lemmon, and Carol Alt.
+This first-run syndicated TV series originally premiered as a DTV feature film in September 1993, then, through a collaboration between Hogan and the Walt Disney Company, ran for one season, which consisted of 22 episodes, from March 25 until November 27, 1994, before being cancelled.
 In May 1994, during a taping of WCW Saturday Night, Hogan publicly expressed a desire to return to professional wrestling and hinted that he would no longer be a part of the show.
 The series was later rebroadcast on the TNT cable network.

 Series concept

-Thunder in Paradise follows the adventures of two ex-United States Navy SEALs, Randolph J. "Hurricane" Spencer and Martin "Bru" Brubaker, who work as mercenaries out of their tropical resort headquarters along Florida's Gulf Coast of the United States.
+Thunder in Paradise follows the adventures of two ex-Navy SEALs, Randolph J. "Hurricane" Spencer and Martin "Bru" Brubaker, who work as mercenaries out of their tropical resort headquarters along Florida's Gulf Coast.
 Using their futuristic, high-tech boat, nicknamed Thunder, they travel around the world fighting various criminals and villains.
 They must also balance their dangerous undercover work with their responsibilities of raising widower Spencer's young stepdaughter Jessica, who lives with them.

 Former model Kelly LaRue, who owns and manages the Scuttlebutt Bar & Grill on the beach in front of the resort, looks after Jessica whenever Spence and Bru go on their missions.
 Kelly also serves as a romantic foil for Bru.
 Edward Whitaker, Jessica's uncle, owns the beach resort and makes semi-regular appearances in the series, primarily for comic relief.

+While made by creators of Baywatch, Thunder in Paradise was in fact the result of a collaboration between Hogan, who also served as executive producer, and the Walt Disney Company, which lent Hogan its biggest soundstage at the Disney MGM Studios in November 1993 as the filming location for the series.